Nick Greenwood (cricketer)

-Nick Greenwood (born 21 October 1999) is a cricketer who plays for Jersey.
-In domestic cricket, he has played for Wellington in New Zealand.
+Nicholas Anthony Greenwood (born 21 October 1999) is an international cricketer who plays for Jersey.
+In domestic cricket, he plays for Wellington.

 Career

 Greenwood was born in Jersey, and his family moved to New Zealand when he was two years old.
+He made his Jersey debut in the annual 50-over Inter-Insular Cup match against Guernsey on 31 August 2019, scoring 53 in a five-wicket win.

-In September 2019, he was named in Jersey's Twenty20 International (T20I) squads for the series against Qatar and the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
+In September 2019, Greenwood was named in Jersey's Twenty20 International (T20I) squads for the series against Qatar and the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 He made his T20I debut for Jersey, against Qatar, on 9 October 2019.

 In November 2019, he was named in Jersey's squad for the Cricket World Cup Challenge League B tournament in Oman.
-He made his List A debut, for Jersey against Uganda, on 2 December 2019.
+He made his List A debut against Uganda, on 2 December 2019.
 Four days later, in the match against Italy, Greenwood scored his first century in List A cricket.

 In December 2020, he was named in Wellington's squad to play in the 2020–21 Ford Trophy in New Zealand.
 He made his first-class debut on 31 October 2021, for Wellington in the 2021–22 Plunket Shield season.

+In March 2023, he was named in Jersey's squad for the 2023 Cricket World Cup Qualifier Play-off.
+He made his One Day International (ODI) debut on 27 March 2023, for Jersey against Canada in that tournament.

+During the 2024 Men's T20I Inter-Insular Series against Guernsey, Greenwood registered the highest individual score of the competition, smashing 85 off 50 balls, including three sixes and nine fours, in the opening match to help Jersey to a 2–1 win.

+In the opening match of the 2024–25 ICC Men's T20 World Cup Europe Qualifier in Germany in July 2024, Greenwood made 85 not out against Serbia as Jersey scored their highest T20I total to date, racking up 233 for 3.
+He also recorded career-best bowling figures of 3/8 as the islanders' won by 165 runs.

+In September 2024 he was named in Jersey's 14-player squad for the 2024 Cricket World Cup Challenge League A in Kenya.
+Greenwood took his first five-wicket haul in List A cricket in the islanders' match against Qatar, bagging a player-of-the-match winning 5/38 in a 168-run victory.

+He was named in the Jersey squad for the 2025 Men's T20 World Cup Europe Regional Final.
+In their final match of the tournament, Greenwood top-scored for the islanders with 49 as they defeated Scotland.